 - The safe-house used by M has a sign on the door saying "Hildebrand & Company - Rarities and Antiquities".
 "The Hildebrand Rarity" was a short story included in Ian Fleming's 1960 anthology "For Your Eyes Only" and is one of only four titles unused for film adaptations.

 What's not to like?

-As much as I enjoyed "Spectre", it's worth pointing out that this is not quite the same level as "Skyfall".
+As much as I enjoyed Spectre, it's worth pointing out that this is not quite the same level as Skyfall though there is little shame in that.
 Firstly, the script doesn't do a good enough job of hiding certain things from the audience - it is pretty blatant who the baddies are, what they are up to and even the identity of the shadowy Oberhauser character.
 There are also some pretty large jumps in logic that undermine the film's grasp on reality.
 Yes, I know that this is a Bond film but even a fan such as myself questioned whether a plane with two broken wings could still catch up with a couple of speeding Land Rovers.
 It also leaves unanswered questions as to the fate of certain characters, clearly leaving the door open for some of them to return in the next Bond flick.

 Should I watch it?

 While not exactly matching the giddy heights of Skyfall or Casino Royale, Spectre does enough to suggest that there's plenty of life in the old dog for now.
 It maintains a delicate balancing act between the old and new Bond films, giving Craig plenty of action to muscle his way through but straining to reintroduce old ideas and concepts into the current Bond style.
 It's ambitious and a decent action thriller that fans will enjoy but part of me wonders if Mendes was trying to accomplish too much with the film.